openclimatefix/ocf-infrastructure/terraform/modules/ecs/README.md

+# Modules/ECS

-This module currently makes
+This module makes
-- creates ECS cluster
+- an ECS cluster
-- IAM role to execute ECS task
+- an IAM role to execute ECS task